Actively Recruiting

 - Known contraindications to study medications

-- History of psychological or mental disorders
+- History of psychological or mental disorder

 - Pregnancy, planning pregnancy, or breastfeeding

-- Severe heart diseases or other severe illnesses
+- Severe diseases including severe heart diseases

 - Malignancy deemed unsuitable by investigators